 - The Little Mermaid ~ Ariel’s Undersea Adventure

 Remember, there’s no reason for you to miss out on the big kids rides, with Disneyland’s Rider Switch pass, everyone who wants to ride can have a turn.
 Want a Disneyland Plan for your day at Disneyland Resort?
-Our Disneyland Plans can help!
-We map out what to ride and when to make it even easier on parents.
+My Disneyland itineraries are the perfect companion to your vacation, they’re a free bonus when you book your vacation here.

 One thing we know about toddlers is they are always on the go.